DeadlySurgeon/memelord79/README.md

 Generate an RSA keypair.

 Put the public key in the git repo's deploy token section, and enable "Allow write access".
-This will allow memeLord to use the git repository and use the "state" branch as a pseudo database.
+This will allow MemeLord to use the git repository and use the "state" branch as a pseudo database.

 The private key should be in the env `SSH_PRIVATE_KEY`.